 - Pets are welcome in our public preserves, but please keep them on a leash and pick up after them.

-- Leave nature as you found it: stay on designated paths, and don’t remove plants, rocks, or animals
+- Leave nature as you found it: stay on designated paths, and don’t disturb plants, animals, fungi, or rocks.

 - You’re in a natural setting and may see poison ivy, stinging insects, or snakes.
 If you keep clear of them, they’ll keep clear of you!